leleviola/arp/README.md

 * speed of response and fluidity of movement to user input
 * implementation of the socket
 * stability of the system
-* stability pf the socket
+* stability of the socket

 ---------------
 ## Installation